fdmanana/seatoncouch/README.md

 Usage:  seatoncouch.rb [OPTION]*

-  Tool to populate a CouchDB instance with several DBs, docs and users.
+  Templating tool to populate a CouchDB instance with data.
-  Used for development purposes and measuring CouchDB performance.

 Options: